ypchan/FungiOutline/README.md

 # FungiOutline
  A R package written by Yanpeng Chen for processing taxonomic framework of Fungi.

- The following bar chart displays the changes in the number of subclasses, orders, and families within Sordariomycetes.
+ The following bar chart displays the changes in the number of subclasses, orders, families and genus within Sordariomycetes.
+Some of theme are not well accepted by fungal taxonomist.
  ![contents](img/rank_changes.png)

 ## Install